 About 30 years ago now, and after 14 years of experience as a CEO, I was asked to teach a course in management at Boston University.
 Reflecting upon my experience at that time, I developed a set of nine management principles and, with good humor, named them The Dann Principles of Management.
 I remembered the list a few days ago and decided to go on a search for it.
 It took some digging (they were developed pre-computer), but I finally unearthed it.

 Some of the principles still hold very true, some I would modify based on what I have learned since then, and I absolutely would add to the list were I starting anew today.
-In this issue, let me preview them in brief and then I will revisit each one in more detail in future issues of Growthlines.
+In this issue, let me preview them in brief and then I will revisit each one in more detail in future blog posts.